 Jon Beaty: I would appreciate more stories on the challenges men are facing mid-life.
 I just turned 50 and I have seen peers struggling with things they hadn’t in the past.
 There seems to be a need for more conversation about ways men can related to daughters in a healthy way in a culture that seems to be increasingly sexualized.
 To help them appreciate that it is more than how they look even when society tells them otherwise.
 What role can dads play in helping their daughters?

 Brent Green: I’d like to see more issues of men in the context of breaking news.
 I was watching CNN, and there was a segment with George Bush and Bill Clinton, who it appeared had become friends even though they had been political enemies.
 They were having a reflection on their granddaughters.
 Another news item I found more trouble was the story of the young men in the Oklahoma City Fraternity—filming themselves singing racist songs while holding a confederate flag.
 I want to know—what are the young men thinking?

-Also, when we get to men and their feelings—well, men are 3x more likely to commit suicide, and are less likely to ask for help about things that relate to the way they are feeling.
-So it’s not just a problem—it’s a life threatening problem.
+Rob Watson: The content we run is not to lecture dads but to emphasize the stories of the dad who are doing such a great job today.
+When we get to men and their feelings—well, men are 3x more likely to commit suicide and are less likely to ask for help about things that relate to the way they are feeling.
+So it’s not just a problem—it’s a life-threatening problem.

 Lisa Hickey: What about men in the media?
 How does the media either reinforce or break down stereotypes?

 Dave Kanegis: Media doesn’t break down stereotypes—it reflects what is going on in our culture today.
 As opposed to The Good Men Project, which is actively trying to change those stereotypes.
 Part of the problem is, say in television–it’s such a homogenous group who is doing the programming.
 The one show that does it differently is Jon Stewart–he actively tries to dispel myths.